-A track change may be appropriate for individuals who have substantially changed career direction.
+Though it should be rare, there are times when a track change may be appropriate for individuals who have substantially changed the direction of their careers and such change meets the strategic needs of the department and PSOM.
 The University does not formally recognize track "conversions or transfers between tracks"; any change in track requires a resignation from the current faculty position and appointment to the new faculty position.
+Track changes into the Standing Faculty (Tenure or CE tracks) require a national search in addition to departmental and school support.

 In general, all track changes must be completed by the year prior to the final reappointment.
-Track changes from the Research track to the Tenure track result in the probationary period being shortened (from 10 years to 7 years).
-Track changes from the Research track to the Tenure track must be completed by the end of the first appointment (generally by year 3, not including extensions).
+Track changes from the Research track (or by CE track basic scientists with no clinical duties) to the Tenure track result in the probationary period being shortened (from 10 years to 7 years), thus such track changes must be completed by the end of the first appointment (generally by year 3, not including extensions).